osscar-org/scicode-widgets/README.rst

 boiler plate code that are not essential for the learning experience.
 The logic is purely written in Python to simplify the development process for scientific researchers as they usually are more capable in writing Python code than JavaScript.
-It therefore builds on top of widgets provided by ipywidgets to creating a framework out of it.
+It therefore builds on top of ipywidgets to create framework out of it.

 Features
 --------